elacerda/s-cubes/README.md

 - Python 3.10
 - SExtractor installed either locally or system-wide
-- `sewpy` [SExtractor python wrapper](https://sewpy.readthedocs.io/en/latest/installation.html) is added to this repository as a git submodule.
+- `sewpy` [SExtractor python wrapper](https://github.com/megalut/sewpy) is added to this repository as a git submodule.
+- An user account at [S-PLUS Cloud](https://splus.cloud/) in order to access the necessary data.

 # Installation